5 Essential Facts About Health Insurance for Small Business Owners

 Plan contributions you make on behalf of employees for health insurance, life insurance, and pension plans are usually deductible.
 (Check with your accountant and tax advisor.)
 Beyond that, you may be able to get better personal health insurance through a group plan at a lower cost than an Individual & Family Plan (IFP).

-You can also offer employees a Premium Only Plan that reduces your company’s payroll taxes, lowers your workers’ compensation premiums, and increases your employees’ income.
+You can also offer employees a Premium Only Plan (POP) that reduces your company’s payroll taxes, lowers your workers’ compensation premiums, and increases your employees’ income.

 If your business employs fewer than 25 full-time equivalent employees, and you contribute at least 50 percent of the premium cost for health insurance for each employee, you may be eligible for a Small Business Health Care Tax Credit.
 You can learn more on the HealthCare.gov website.